-MCR8006 (attendance-based) or MCR8013 (e-learning): Designing a Research Proposal (compulsory): the student practises the formulation of a research proposal, obtaining the necessary approvals for the execution of an ethically and scientifically robust project within the scope of a Masters degree.
+MCR8006 (attendance-based) or MCR8013 (e-learning) or MCR8005 (full time mode)

+Designing a Research Proposal (compulsory).
+The student practises the formulation of a research proposal, obtaining the necessary approvals for the execution of an ethically and scientifically robust project within the scope of a Masters degree.
 Practical skills are assessed by the trialling of a number of different application forms and the production of a number of different information sheets, as well as the presentation of the project and the defence of the proposal to a project review panel C1, C2, C5 and C6.